-- 1. Agarwal, A. & Narain S. (1991).
+- Agarwal, A. & Narain S. (1991).
 The State of India's Environment The Third Citizen's Report.
-New Delhi: Centre for Science and Environment. - 2.
-Agarwal, J. C., Theory and Principles of Education (13th Edition) (2010) Vikas Public House, Delhi. - 3.
-CEE (1986).
+New Delhi: Centre for Science and Environment. - Agarwal, J. C., Theory and Principles of Education (13th Edition) (2010) Vikas Publishing House, New Delhi. - CEE (1986).
 Joy of Learning, Handbook of Environmental Educational Activities.
-Ahmadabad: Centre for Environment Education. - 4.
-Chhokar, K. B. (2000).
+Ahmadabad: Centre for Environment Education. - Chhokar, K. B. (2000).
 Conserving Biodiversity.
 New Delhi, Oxford and IBH Publg Co.
 Pvt.
-Ltd. - 5.
-Cortese, A. (2001).
+Ltd. - Cortese, A. (2001).
 Education for a sustainable future: The next industrial revolution.
-Boston, MA: - 6.
-Desai, Neera and Thakkar, Usha.
+Boston, MA: Second Nature, Inc. - Desai, Neera and Thakkar, Usha.
 (2001).
 Women in Indian Society.
-National Book Trust, Delhi. - 7.
-Dunne, M. et al. (2003).
+National Book Trust, New Delhi - Dunne, M. et al. (2003).
 Gender and Violence in Schools.
-UNESCO - 8.
-Khirwadkar, A. (2005).
-Information & Communication Tech in Education.
-Delhi: Sarup & Sons. - 9.
-Khirwadkar, A. (2010).
+UNESCO - Khirwadkar, A. (2005).
+Information & Communication Technology in Education.
+New Delhi: Sarup & Sons. - Khirwadkar, A. (2010).
 E-learning Methodology: Perspectives on the Instructional Design for Virtual Classrooms.
-New Delhi: Sarup Book Publication Ltd. - 10.
-Leach, Fiona.
+New Delhi: Sarup Book Publication Ltd. - Leach, Fiona.
 (2003).
-Practicing Gender Analysis in Education, Oxfam NCERT 2006 Position Paper, National Focus Group on Gender Issues in Education, New Delhi - 11.
-Mahapatra, B.C.
+Practicing Gender Analysis in Education, Oxfam NCERT 2006 Position Paper, National Focus Group on Gender Issues in Education, New Delhi - Mahapatra, B.C.
 (2006).
-Education in the Cybernetic Age.
-New Delhi: Sarup Sons. - 12.
-NCERT (2005).
+Education in Cybernetic Age.
+New Delhi: Sarup Sons. - Mansfield, R. (1993).
+The Compact Guide to Windows, World and Excel.
+NewDelhi: BPB Publishing. - NCERT (2005).
 National Curriculum Framework.
-New Delhi: NCERT. - 13.
-Report of the Indian Education Commission, 1964./166 (Kothari Commission). - 14.
-Safaya R. N. & Shaida B. D., Development of Educational Theory and Practice, Dhanpat Rai and Sons, Jullundur, Delhi. - Sarabhai V.K. et al. (2007).
-Tbilisi to Ahmedabad The Journey of Environmental Education - A Source book, Centre for Environment Education, Ahmadabad - 16.
-Sharma, B. L., Maheswari, B. K. (2008).
+New Delhi: NCERT. - Report of the Indian Education Commission, 1964./166 (Kothari Commission). - Safaya R. N. & Shaida B. D., Development of Educational Theory and Practice, Dhanpat Rai and Sons, Jullunder, Delhi. - Sarabhai V.K. et al. (2007).
+Tbilisi to Ahmadabad The Journey of Environmental Education- A Source book, Centre for Environment Education, Ahmadabad - Sharma, B. L., Maheswari, B. K. (2008).
 Education for Environmental and Human value.
-Meerut: R. Lall Books Depot. - 17.
-Sharma, R. A. (2008).
+Meerut: R. Lall Books Depot. - Sharma, R. A. (2008).
 Environmental Education.
-Meerut: R.Lall Books Depot. - 18.
-Singh, Y. K. (2009).
+Meerut: R.Lall Books Depot. - Singh, Y. K. (2009).
 Teaching of environmental science.
-New Delhi: APH Publishing Corporation. - 19.
-UNEP (2013).
-Emerging issues in our global environment (yearbook).
-United Nations Environment Programme. - 20.
-UNESCO-UNEP (1990).
+New Delhi: APH Publishing Corporation. - UNEP (2013).
+Emerging issues in our global environment (year book).United Nations Environment Programme. - UNESCO-UNEP (1990).
 Basic Concepts in Environmental Education.
-In the Environment Education Newsletter.
+In Environment Education Newsletter.
 Paris: UNESCO.

 Sophia College (Autonomous), Mumbai-26.
-Affiliated to the University of Mumbai Department of Education, Faculty of Humanities 50:50 Assessment Scheme for FYBA Education Course
+Affiliated to the University of Mumbai Department of Education, Faculty of Humanities 50:50 Assessment Scheme for Undergraduate Courses in BA Education

-The Department of Education will implement the 50:50 Assessment Scheme for the FYBA, SYBA and TYBA Courses in Education (CBCS), with effect from the Academic year 2020-2021; and it will be within the rules and guidelines for the Faculty of Arts, as regulated by the UGC guidelines and the University of Mumbai.
+The Department of Education, Sophia College (Autonomous) implements the 50:50 Assessment Scheme for the FYBA, SYBA and TYBA Courses in Education, with effect from the Academic year 2020-2021; and it is within the rules and guidelines for the Faculty of Arts, as regulated by the UGC guidelines and the University of Mumbai.

-- 1. Sophia College (Autonomous), affiliated to the University of Mumbai, will follow a 50:50 Assessment Scheme, in each semester. - 2.
-The FYBA, SYBA and TYBA Education Courses will have theory-based courses, with compulsory practical components, in each semester. - 3.
-In each course, there will be four theory modules and the fifth module on practical work to be completed by the student.
+- 1. Sophia College (Autonomous), affiliated to the University of Mumbai, follows a 50:50 Assessment Scheme, in each semester. - 2.
+The FYBA, SYBA and TYBA Education Courses will have theory based courses, with compulsory practical components, in each semester. - 3.
+In each course, there will be four theory modules and the fifth module will outline the practical work to be completed by the student.